hhguo/SoCodec/README.md

 ## TODO

+- [ ] Provide the checkpoint and inference code of multi-stream LLM
 - [ ] Provide the single-codebook version
 - [ ] Provide a higher-quality neural vocoder
 - [ ] Provide a multi-lingual version (Chinese, English, etc.)